 There is a 2-year statute of limitations under the FTCA that begins when the claim accrues.
 This generally begins when one knows or should have known the cause and existence of their injury.
 Failure to file a claim before the statute of limitations will eliminate your ability to file a Federal Tort Claim and recover damages for your injuries.

-Medical malpractices cases are complicated and require a thorough investigation of medical records and medical history.
-This is why it is so important to speak with a FTCA lawyer right away if you or someone you know was injured as a result of medical negligence at a military or veterans hospital, clinic, or facility.
+Medical malpractice cases are complicated and require a thorough investigation of medical records and medical history.
+This is why it is important to speak with an FTCA lawyer right away if you or someone you know was injured due to medical negligence at a military or veterans hospital, clinic, or facility.
 Case evaluations are completed by our highly experienced staff and always free.

 One way to argue against the applicability of a state statute of repose in a Federal Tort Claims case is by arguing Federal Preemption.
-When a federal law and a state law conflict with each other, the federal law “preempts” the state law.
+When a federal law and a state law conflict, the federal law “preempts” the state law.
 Since the FTCA does not have a statute of repose, there is an argument that a state statute of repose does not apply to FTCA cases.
-This issue has been visited by federal courts over the last few years with differing opinions.
+Federal courts have visited this issue over the last few years with differing opinions.

 In some states, the statute of repose is considered an affirmative defense.
 This means that if the government fails to raise it, it may be waived.